abhishekmishra-bareilly/ML-Project-Dragon-Real-Estate-Price-Predictor/README.md

 so we use 3 models and nfind which model will be good for this problam

+i atteched the data file with it.

+also i atteched a file to know about the data like the features and the lables.

 I atteched a file in it Using Few Models and there outcomes